 1969: The Byrds released “Jesus Is Just Alright,” the second single from their eighth studio album, Ballad of Easy Rider.
 The song was introduced to the band by drummer Gene Parsons, who had been in the studio when it was originally recorded by The Art Reynolds Singers in 1966.
 In 1972, the song was covered by The Doobie Brothers, whose version featured an arrangement that was heavily influenced by the Byrds’ recording.

 1969: John Lennon and the Plastic Ono Band held a “Peace for Christmas” benefit concert for UNICEF at the Lyceum Ballroom in London.
 George Harrison, Eric Clapton, Delaney and Bonnie, Billy Preston, and the Who’s Keith Moon also took part.
-It was Lennon’s last live performance in his home country of England.
+It was Lennon and Harrison’s first scheduled performance since The Beatles’ last concert in 1966, and Lennon’s last live performance in his home country of England.

 1978: Marvin Gaye released his fifteenth studio album, Here, My Dear.
 Largely based on his divorce from his first wife, Anna Gordy Gaye, it was initially a commercial and critical failure, though after Gaye’s death, critics have considered the double LP one of Gaye’s best.